 The film presents here its most interesting moment of a burgeoning psychological tennis match; presented, literally, by Patricia’s kinetic thinking-out process of throwing a tennis ball into the side of the country hotel which wakes up Idris and his girlfriend Louise (Marisa Abela).
 This scene evolves to the trio having an awkward breakfast and ends with Patricia telling Idris he is disgusting, and he telling her she is impossible.
 This scene of interest dissolves quickly into the actions of two characters, who shouldn’t have a future forced together via the conventions of the genre.

 This unconventional romcom falls into some familiar trappings.
 The intriguing premise doesn’t make up for the lack of chemistry from the leads.
 With no external opposition to their middle-class ennui and emotional paralysis – a device which served British romcom Daphne (Peter Mackie Burns, 2017) extremely well – there is nothing for them to overcome except their laboured reignited feelings for one another.
 Sometimes an improvisational way of filmmaking can help a film which is trying to make a circle from a triangle, such as Drinking Buddies (Joe Swanberg, 2013), but here it only hampers the narrative arc.
 The only moments of humour come in the scenes featuring Rosa Robson as Kate (a hybrid of assistant and financial manager at the country hotel).
 It could have done with a few more good laughs.

-She Is Love is in cinemas and Digital on Friday, February 3rd.
+She Is Love is in cinemas on Friday, February 3rd.
 On all major VoD platforms in April.